 The table below lists the existing versions of the Implantable Inertial Sensor (IIS).

 |Recharge with A3033F|

 The A3035A provides 128 sixteen-bit samples of each of x, y, and z components of angular velocity, and x, y, and z components of linear acceleration.
 The total number of samples per second is 6 × 128 = 768 SPS.
 Total quiescent current we is 1.2 mA.
 Further versions of the A3035 will be powered by different sizes of lipo battery, and provide different data rates and measurement ranges, as requested by our customers.

 The IIS is managed by a field-programmable gate array (FPGA) in a 2.5-mm square package, LCMX02-1200ZE.
 This device provides both volatile and non-volatile memory as well as thousands of programmable logic gates.
 It is capable of implementing arbitrarily-complex stimuli in response to a single command.S3035A_1: IIS Version A Schematic.

-[04-JUN-20] The A3035A is powered by an ML920 manganese-lithium rechargeable battery.
-This battery may be recharged through the A3035A's two recharge leads, which protrude a short distance from the device, within the loop of the antenna.
+[22-JAN-21] The A3035A is powered by 10-mAhr lithium-polymner (lipo) battery.
+This battery may be recharged in a few hours through the A3035A's two recharge leads using one of our A3033F battery chargers.
+The recharging leads protrude a short distance from the device, within the loop of the antenna.